MontrealCorpusTools/PolyglotDB/docs/source/queries_annotations.rst

 words are grouped by their parts of speech.

-Suppose a subset has been created as in :ref:`enrichment_subset`, so that the phones 'aa' and 'ih' have been marked as `syllabic`.
+Suppose a subset has been created as in :ref:`enrichment_subsets`, so that the phones 'aa' and 'ih' have been marked as `syllabic`.
 Once this category is encoded in the database, it can be used in filters.

 .. code-block:: python